 The liquid waste to be discharged is purified by particle filtration or ion exchange.
-To reduce the processing efforts, the liquid waste is segregated according to contents of activity and chemicals (for example, detergents and particles in floor drain).
+To reduce the processing efforts, the liquid waste is segregated according to contents of activity and chemicals (e.g. detergents and particles in floor drain).
 Low-level fluids are discharged without any further treatment.
 The judgement of how to treat the waste is based on dose to the critical group rather than on the activity content.
-The evaporator for liquid waste at Ringhals 1 has been improved during 2007 - 2008 and will hopefully be taken into operation in 2009.
-At the PWR sites evaporation is used in the systems for recycling of boron.
-A summary of the systems in place to reduce, prevent or eliminate discharges to the marine environment is given in Tables 3.3-3.6.
+The evaporator for liquid waste at Ringhals 1 has been improved during 2007-2010 and was tested in operation 2011.
+At the PWR-sites evaporation is used in the systems for recycling of boron.
+A summary of the systems in place to reduce, prevent or eliminate discharges to the marine environment are given in Tables 3.4-3.7.

-In 2002, an R&D pilot plant for cross-flow filtration in combination with different absorbers and resins was taken into operation in Ringhals unit 2 (Table 3.4).
+In 2002, a R&D pilot plant for cross-flow filtration in combination with different absorbers and resins was taken into operation in Ringhals unit 2 (Table 3.5).
 During normal operations it handles the full volume of waste water.
 However, it cannot handle the large volumes of water that are discharged in a shut-down transient situation.
 Improvements on filtration are done in Ringhals 3 and Ringhals 4.
 New selective filters are being tested.
 Efficiency is yet to be verified.

-Changes in liquid waste management have taken place in Ringhals 1 (1998), Ringhals 2 (2000), Ringhals 3 (1999) and Ringhals 4 (1999), in order to separate waste streams for improved treatments (Tables 3.3 - 3.6).
-For the three PWRs, some highly contaminated waters are transferred to Ringhals 1 waste treatment plant.
+Major changes in liquid waste management have taken place in Ringhals 1 (1998), Ringhals 2 (2000), Ringhals 3 (1999) and Ringhals 4 (1999), in order to separate waste streams for improved treatments (Tables 3.4-3.7).
+For the three PWR:s, some highly contaminated waters are transferred to Ringhals 1 waste treatment plant.

-At Ringhals 4 a system for reduction of Argon in make-up water is tested.
+At Ringhals 4 a system for reduction of Argon in make-up water has been tested.
 This minimizes the production of activated Ar-41.